Kreusada/Kreusada-Cogs/docs/information.rst

 Developers
 -----

-Demaratus was developed by Kreusada, with support from Octavius, Jojo, YamiKaitou and Jackenmen.
+Demaratus was developed by Kreusada, with support from Octavius, Jojo, Otriux, Snowflake, YamiKaitou and Jackenmen.
 Additionally, this instance would not exist without Red's Core Developers; as well as many approved and unnapproved cog creators supported by Red.
-You can find our full repo list by using ``!repo list``
+Many members of the community at Matrix have also distributed towards the development of this instance.
+You can find our full repo list which credits our repo creators by using ``!repo list``

 -----
 Support